Tales From Behind the Counter – The Walking Dead

 Quick Impressions – The World Ends with You

 I’ve put around five hours into The World Ends with You and besides the “I cut myself to see if I can still feel pain” emo moniker I am very pleased.
 The battle system makes use of both DS screens simultaneously and though movement of your character via stylus is sort of spotty, everything ultimately works together nicely.
 The music is absurd Japanese pop that’s both infectious and terrible and the graphics are very stylized – this is one of the few DS games that has a AAA presentation and Squeenix deserves praise for actually trying.
 Of course the game flopped in Japan and will likely follow suit worldwide, so their effort will be entirely unrewarded and they will realize what a huge mistake taking a chance was.
-Life is back to normal. → Read the rest
+Life is back to normal. → The happiest post on Earth.

 Review – Shiren the Wanderer